 To help students develop the attributes of the Sheffield Graduate and prepare them for future employability, the University’s Strategic Plan establishes the principle of an institutional Employability Strategy ‘to be adapted by each Faculty to suit disciplinary contexts’.
 In addition to the Careers Service’s role in the delivery of the strategy, academic departments, Personal and Academic Support Tutors and Professional Services throughout the University can provide support for student employability.

 Learn more about the range of support and guidance offered by the Careers Service to academic staff and students.
-The Careers Service also offers the Skills for Work Certificate to help students demonstrate their skills to potential employers.
-The certificate also counts towards the Sheffield Graduate Award.

 Higher Education Achievement Report (HEAR)

 Personal tutors can use the HEAR in discussions about employability with students of all levels.
 This will allow tutors to help students in reviewing their progress and planning for their personal development.
 You can highlight the importance of gathering evidence of skills so that students can present themselves effectively to employers and others.
 In particular, you can help students in identifying how non-academic activities can also represent valuable experience and skills development as these can also be included as part of the HEAR.

 Steve Wise, Dr Julie Jones and Nicole Roughton, Department of Geography